 Most researchers who have addressed the question of human creativity and intelligence are culturally WEIRD, meaning they grew up or were educated in societies that are Western, Educated, Industrialized, Rich and Democratic.
-With cultural inclinations toward individualism, dispositionalism and analytic thinking (Henrich, 2020), many researchers intuitively see individuals as autonomous and independent decision-makers endowed with properties or dispositions-abilities ("genius"), personalities ("hard worker"), attitudes, genes (for dispositions or abilities, such as IQ) and preferences-that account for their behavioral and psychological phenotypes.
-Further, unlike more holistic thinkers who would focus on the relationship between people, most cognitive scientists are potent analytic thinkers who tend to tackle problems-at least initially-by breaking complex systems down into their constituent parts and assigning them properties.
+Although people from diverse societies attribute technologies to ancient ancestors and both Chinese and American participants believe they have a better understanding merely because someone in their group knows more (Fullerton, Sloman, & Chan, 2020; Sloman & Rabb, 2016), not all societies focus so much on individual attributes, ascriptions, accomplishments, and mental life.
+For example, in some societies, speculation about mental states is taboo and moral culpability is a result of actions alone rather than both actions and mental states (Barrett et al., 2016; McNamara, Willard, Norenzayan, & Henrich, 2019), and in general, people in WEIRD societies make more dispositional attributions (Choi, Nisbett, & Norenzayan, 1999; Na & Kitayama, 2011).
+This WEIRD inclination toward individualism, dispositionalism, and analytic thinking (Henrich, 2020) leads many researchers to intuitively perceive individuals as autonomous and independent decision-makers endowed with properties or dispositions-abilities ("genius"), personalities ("hard worker"), attitudes, genes (for dispositions or abilities, such as IQ), and preferences-that account for their behavioral and psychological phenotypes.
+Further, unlike more holistic thinkers who focus on people's relationships, most cognitive scientists are potent analytic thinkers who tend to tackle problems-at least initially-by breaking complex systems down into their constituent parts and assigning them properties.
 If a person is creative, we break her thinking down into its cognitive and motivational processes to figure out how these may explain her creativity.
-If a society is innovative, the inclination is often to break the group down into individuals, and assess the creativity of each member.
+If a society is innovative, the inclination is often to break the group down into individuals and assess the creativity of each member.
 This tendency may be strongest among those trained in psychology, which may be the WEIRDest scientific discipline (May, 1997).

 This quest, to identify the "innovators," pervades both popular culture and scholarship, giving rise to what historians have dubbed "the myth of the heroic inventor" (Basalla, 1988; Mokyr, 1990)-an extension of Carlyle's "Great Man" theory of history.
 WEIRD people tend to see inventions as the creative products of geniuses who, through their own personal fortitude and solitary perspiration, take great leaps forward.
-Of course, as detailed studies make clear, new inventions, fresh insights and novel ideas involve incremental steps forward that recombine-often through a healthy dose of serendipity-existing ideas, technologies, observations and concepts (Ridley, 2020; Sneader, 2005; Williams, 1987).
+Of course, as detailed studies make clear, new inventions, fresh insights, and novel ideas involve incremental steps that recombine-often through a healthy dose of serendipity-existing ideas, technologies, observations, and concepts (Ridley, 2020; Sneader, 2005; Williams, 1987).
 Typically, the key elements are already circulating within some community or social network, waiting for assembly.
-The near ubiquity of multiple invention-e.g., calculus, radio, AC current, natural selection and relative time-attests to the centrality of the social network and accumulation of circulating elements over the criticality of singular geniuses (Merton, 2013; Simonton, 1979).
+The near ubiquity of multiple invention-for example, calculus, radio, telephone, AC current, natural selection, and relative time-attests to the centrality of the social network and accumulation of circulating elements over the criticality of singular geniuses (Merton, 2013; Simonton, 1979).